s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 Next, I'll break down the meaning of the Kuramoto model's equation.
 The equation might look complex at first glance, but it's actually quite intuitive, so don't worry.

-Then, we'll observe a simulation of the Kuramoto model recreating "firefly flashing" patterns.
+Then, we'll observe a simulation of the Kuramoto model recreating firefly flashing patterns.

-Finally, I'll discuss the Kuramoto conjecture and the critical coupling constant, along with introducing representative examples of "phase transitions."
+Finally, I'll discuss the Kuramoto conjecture and the critical coupling constant, along with introducing representative examples of phase transitions.

 ## 04-Overview of the Kuramoto Model